mongodb/docs-golang/source/includes/localhost-connection.rst

 ``"mongodb://localhost:<port>"`` where ``<port>`` is the port number you configured your server to listen for incoming connections.

-If you want to specify a different hostname or IP address, see our Server Manual entry on :manual:`Connection Strings </reference/connection-string/>`.
+For more information on how to specify a different hostname or IP address, see :manual:`Connection Strings </reference/connection-string/>` in the server manual.